Minnesota shuts down recycling plant, site of massive fire

+From the Associated Press: Residents of the northwest metro were overcome by fumes from the Becker fire last week, including in Albertville and St. Michael.

-The state of Minnesota on Friday shut down a metal recycling company where a fire burned for days and sent up plumes of smoke.
+The state of Minnesota Feb.
+21 shut down a metal recycling company where a fire burned for days and sent up plumes of smoke.

 Walz told the audience that he does not trust Northern Metal “to do the right thing,” KMSP-TV reported.
 The Democratic governor said state regulators would make the decision on a 30-day hold.